Skip Maine state header navigation

 Division of Corporations, UCC and Commissions

-NOTICE: In observance of Christmas, the Division of Corporations, UCC & Commissions will close at 12:00 on Tuesday, December 24, 2013 and will be closed on Wednesday, December 25, 2013.
+NOTICE: In observance of President's Day, the Division of Corporations, UCC & Commissions will be closed on Monday, February 16, 2015.

 Special Certifications - Apostilles and Authentications